Archduchess Eleanor of Austria (1582–1620)

 Eleanor of Austria (25 September 1582 – 28 January 1620), was an Austrian archduchess and a member of the House of Habsburg.

-She was the daughter of Archduke Charles II of Austria, the son of Emperor Ferdinand I; and of Maria Anna of Bavaria.
+She was the daughter of Charles II, Archduke of Austria, the son of Ferdinand I, Holy Roman Emperor; and of Maria Anna of Bavaria.
 Her elder brother Archduke Ferdinand succeeded as Holy Roman Emperor in 1619.

 Life

 Birth and early years

 Born in Graz on 25 September 1582, Eleanor was the ninth child and sixth daughter of Archduke Charles II, ruler of Inner Austria (Styria, Carniola, Carinthia and Gorizia) and Maria Anna of Bavaria, a princess of the House of Wittelsbach.

-Her paternal grandparents were Ferdinand I, Holy Roman Emperor, and Anne of Bohemia and Hungary (the last scion and heiress of the House of Jagiellon after the death of her brother in 1526).
+Her paternal grandparents were Ferdinand I, Holy Roman Emperor, and Anne of Bohemia and Hungary (the last scion and heiress of the Hungarian branch of the House of Jagiellon after the death of her brother in 1526).
 Her maternal grandparents were of Albert V, Duke of Bavaria, and Archduchess Anna of Austria (member of the House of Habsburg and one of the daughters of Eleanor's own paternal grandparents).

 Like all of her siblings, Eleanor suffered from the famous Habsburg inferior lip, and as a child, she suffered from smallpox, which forever undermined her health, which in turn was reflected in the character of the Archduchess: she was regarded as moody, and at court she led a secluded life, not devoid of small pleasures.
 For example, she loved confectionery, and at her request, fresh pastries were always brought to her.
 In case of refusal, she threw a tantrum.
 At the same time, Eleanor had good intellectual abilities.

 Marriage attempts

 Despite Eleanor's poor health, her brother and mother did not stop trying to find her a suitable husband.
 In 1595, in Rome, Cardinal Ottavio Paravicini presented three candidates for husbands to the Archduchess: Ranuccio I Farnese, Duke of Parma, Prince Francis of Lorraine and Francesco Maria II della Rovere, Duke of Urbino.
 Her mother was worried about the young age of the Archduchess, and the suitors were interested in her ability to bear children.
 But even a childless marriage, in the case of widowhood, provided her with a maintenance of 50,000 guilders per year.
 Next to Eleanor was always the physician Hippolytus Guarinonius, who brilliantly coped with his duties.
-However, it was the poor health of the intended bride that was the main reason for the failed marriage negociations.
+However, it was the poor health of the intended bride that was the main reason for the failed marriage negotiations.

 Eleanor, along with her elder sister Archduchess Gregoria Maximiliana and her younger sister Archduchess Margaret, were considered as potential bride of Philip, Prince of Asturias, only surviving son and heir of King Philip II of Spain.
 Portraits of the three sisters were sent to the Spanish court.
 The choice of Prince Philip was Margaret, but by the will of his father, he was betrothed to Gregoria Maximiliana.
-Having not selected as the future Queen os Spain, Eleanor's relatives abandoned their attempts to marry her.
+Having not been selected as the future Queen of Spain, Eleanor's relatives abandoned their attempts to marry her.